vstamos1/Appjs/Menubar-Title-"node"---application-name.md

 # Mac

-Currently there is a long term bug in nodejs that means that the process.title does not work as on other platforms.
-We suggest that you still add the line to your script so that when the bug is fixed your application will automatically function:

-`process.title = 'My Cool Application';`

-A smart workaround for now was suggested by Shadab Ahmed (https://github.com/shadabahmed)
+This "should" work cross platform and at some time in the future it will.
+However currently in Nodejs on Mac this does not work, for example see this forum post: https://groups.google.com/forum/?fromgroups=#!topic/nodejs/3rwMNkkRC60.
+We suggest you still add the process.title line into your scripts so they work cross platform.
+However until this is fixed then Shadab Ahmed (https://github.com/shadabahmed) found the following smart workaround:

 > You can meanwhile create a soft link to node -> MyAppName and change the sh script to call MyAppName